 Casing Design As a Drill String

 The casing used in drilling obviously undergoes stresses not normally considered in conventional casing design.
 Primarily, the difference is in the addition of torsion-induced shear stress.
-While it is common practice to rotate liners while cementing, it is not that common to rotate full casing strings, because of the high torque required to do so.
-The torque (Torque and drag in drilling) required to rotate most full casing strings exceeds the maximum recommended makeup torque of the connections, so torsional stress in the casing body itself seldom is even considered.
+While it is common practice to rotate liners while cementing, it is not that common to rotate full casing strings because of the high torque required to do so.
+The torque (Torque and drag in drilling) required to rotate most full casing strings exceeds the maximum recommended makeup torque of the connections, so torsional stress in the casing body itself is seldom even considered.

 One solution is to use only shouldered connections.
 This can be a rather expensive solution.
-Another possibility, and one that has proven effective, is the use of stop rings, in other words, inserts in the couplings that allow the pins to make up into the coupling to a specified depth and no farther.
+Another possibility that has proven effective is the use of stop rings, in other words, inserts in the couplings that allow the pins to make up into the coupling to a specified depth and no farther.
 This represents a sound, inexpensive alternative to shouldered connections.
 While such rings have been used in ST&C and LT&C 8-rd connections for some casing rotation applications, these connections are not considered good choices for drilling with the casing.
 For drilling applications, buttress threads with stop rings have proven a much better choice.

 We discussed the effects of combined loading in previous articles (casing Loads design).
 The only thing to add as far as drilling is concerned is torsion.
 So, by knowing the internal and external pressures and axial load, we can calculate the radial, tangential, and axial stress components, just as we did in the previous article.
 We also considered axial stresses due to bending in curved wellbores and gave the formula for calculating the additional shear stress component due to torsion.
 All those stress component values are substituted into the von Mises yield formula to determine the combined load, which we compare to the yield strength of the casing.
-In most cases, a string adequate for the normal application as casing also should be adequate for drilling as far as the casing body goes.
+In most cases, a string adequate for the normal application as casing should also be adequate for drilling as far as the casing body goes.

 However, one additional aspect of casing design that is unique to drilling with casing is the matter of casing collapse.
-One normally would consider that collapse occurs only near the bottom of a casing string, but that may not always be the case when the string also is used for drilling.
+One normally would consider that collapse occurs only near the bottom of a casing string, but that may not always be the case when the string is also used for drilling.
 Suppose that, while drilling a well with casing, we experience a gas kick.

 Now consider that our drill string is casing instead of drill pipe, so the internal-volume to annular-volume ratio is quite different than in a conventional scenario.
-In this case, we likely already have gas to the surface by the time kill-weight mud is at the bottom of the casing string.
+In this case, we likely already have gas to the surface when kill-weight mud is at the bottom of the casing string.
 Think about the surface pressures.
 The pressure on the inside of the drill string/casing string is effectively zero, and the annular pressure is the confined gas pressure at the surface.
 The casing at the surface also has the maximum tensile load of the entire string at that time.
 Is the combined casing tension and collapse strength of the casing string sufficient in this case?